Saint-Sylvestre, Quebec: Climate

+Infrastructure

 Royal Canadian Air Force Station St. Sylvestre

 From 1953 to 1964, Saint-Sylvestre hosted a Pinetree Line radar station on Mont Saint-Marguerite, just five miles southeast of the village.
 Construction started in 1952, and the station opened on 15 September 1953, as RCAF Station Ste-Marie.
 It was renamed RCAF Station St. Sylvestre in 1955 and closed in 1964.